Attendance and Punctuality

 Scooters and skateboards MUST not be ridden on the school site beyond the security barrier.
 Scooters and skateboards brought into school are ‘at the owner’s risk’ and must be locked.
 Scooter and skateboards are not permitted to be stored in classrooms or year offices.

-Every student must have a fully equipped clear pencil case to include pens (minimum of 3 x black, red, green), pencils, a protractor, a pair of compasses, a scientific calculator, a ruler, their student planner, a reading book and any other useful equipment requested by their teachers.
-They need this every day.
+Every student must have a fully equipped clear pencil case to include 3 black and 3 green pens, 2 whiteboard pens, 2 pencils, a protractor, a pair of compasses, a scientific calculator, a ruler, a rubber, their student planner, a reading book, their knowledge organiser, their revision folder (Year 11) as well as any other useful equipment requested by their teachers.
+They need this every day and this will be checked every tutor time.

 Students MUST not graffiti or deface the planner they are given; it remains school property and should be treated with respect.
 Students will be asked to replace the planner at a cost of £3 should this be deemed necessary by ANY member of staff.